ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

         )

 Implicitly, Ivy sets numpy as the default backend or operates with the backend corresponding to the specified data inputs until the user explicitly sets a different backend.
-The examples can be seeen below:
+The examples can be seen below:

 +----------------------------------------+----------------------------------------------------+